FAQs

 Do I have to stop my thoughts or be “good” at meditation for this to work?

 No. Almost everyone I see is either a complete beginner or someone who has tried mindfulness or meditation and ended up feeling frustrated or like they were “doing it wrong.”
 Meditation here is not about stopping your thoughts or having a perfectly calm mind.
 It is not about achieving something.
 It is about noticing that thoughts are passing events in awareness, like weather in a larger sky, and learning to meet your experience with kindness instead of judgment.
-You do not need to be good at meditation for this to help; your willingness to explore with curiosity is enough.

 What happens in the first session?